-The distance to the radio horizon for an antenna 30 m (98 ft) above average terrain is thus 22.6 km (14 mi), a station on top of a 1000-m (3280-ft) mountain has a radio horizon of 130 km (80 mi).
+The distance to the radio horizon for an antenna 30 m (98 ft) above average terrain is thus 22.6 km (14 mi), a station on top of

 Atmospheric Absorption

 Atmospheric gases, most notably oxygen and water vapor, absorb radio signals, but neither is a significant factor below 10 GHz.
 Attenuation from rain becomes important at 3.3 GHz, where signals passing through 20 km (12 mi) of heavy showers incur an additional 0.2 dB loss.
 That same rain would impose 12 dB additional loss at 10 GHz and losses continue to increase with frequency.
 Heavy fog is similarly a problem only at 5.6 GHz and above.
 More detailed information about atmospheric absorption in the microwave bands can be found in the ARRL UHF/Microwave Experimenter's Manual.